How to Create an Ideal Customer Profile (ICP)

 Go deeper with these considerations:

-to understand true profitability over the relationship.
+• Customer Lifetime Value: Calculate total CLV to understand true profitability over the relationship.
 This determines how much to spend on customer acquisition.

-Highly satisfied customers add value beyond their own spend.
+• Referrals: Highly satisfied customers add value beyond their own spend.
 B2B decision-makers prefer to start the buying process with a referral.

-Frequency and depth of product usage signal engagement.
+• Product use: Frequency and depth of product usage signal engagement.
 Drill down feature-by-feature to determine what drives adoption.

-The companies most willing to publicly advocate add credibility through case studies, reviews, and testimonials.
+• Customer advocacy: The companies most willing to publicly advocate add credibility through case studies, reviews, and testimonials.

-Customers with established brands provide credibility and brand equity.
+• Prominent brands: Customers with established brands provide credibility and brand equity.

-Step 2: Map Firmographics and Signals
+Step 2: Map firmographics and signals

-Start simply: Take stock of your current customer base and uncover their common characteristics.
+Take stock of your current customer base and uncover their common characteristics.
 Export opportunity data from your CRM.
 Append missing account information to create complete records.

 Start with basic characteristics: